Franz Wigard: Politics

 Wigard was prominent as a political activist during the revolutionary period of 1848/49.
 He was a member of the "pre-parliament" that met in the Pauluskirche in Frankfurt at the start of April 1848, of the Frankfurt Parliament that followed it and of the ensuing Rump Parliament until its existence was forcibly ended in June 1849.
 As a result of his participation in the Rump Parliament he was charged with high treason, but he was acquitted.
-Later, in 1850 and again in 1869/70 he sat as a member of the Saxony Parliament ("Sächsischer Landtag").
-From 1867 till 1870 he sat as a member of the short-lived North German Reichstag.
-Following unification in 1871 this was replaced with a new national Reichstag: he sat as a member of this till 1874, representing the Dresden Old City Reichstag constituency.
+Later, in 1850 and again in 1869/70, he sat as a member of the Saxony Parliament ("Sächsischer Landtag").
+From 1867 until 1870 he sat as a member of the short-lived North German Reichstag.
+Following unification in 1871, this was replaced with a new national Reichstag: he sat as a member of this until 1874, representing the Dresden Old City Reichstag constituency.
 During his Reichstag years he sat as a member of the liberal-leaning Progressive Party.